How to get your busy schedule under control.

 Your relationships and your health shouldn’t suffer because you want to please everyone or you feel like you have to do certain responsibilities.

 What to Do to That Busy Schedule

 Right now, before you fall asleep, list out all the responsibilities you have on your plate, and all the ways you spend your time.
 Choose one of those significant things to remove right now.
-Maybe it’s a volunteer opportunity you committed to for the entire year.
-Maybe it’s the second job you got to pay off debt (I’m all for paying off debt, but maybe, could you just cut back a few hours a week or live without your weekly manicure or pizza night to reallocate a few of those hard-earned dollars?)
-But find something and break up with it, for just a time at least, until you can find your footing and maybe another hour or two of sleep a week.
+Maybe you committed to a volunteer opportunity for an entire year.
+But you may not have to continue if you just can’t.
+Maybe it’s the second job you got to pay off debt.
+(I’m all for paying off debt, but maybe, could you just cut back a few hours a week or live without your weekly manicure or pizza night to reallocate a few of those hard-earned dollars?)
+But find something and break up with it, for a time at least, until you can find your footing.
+And maybe another hour or two of sleep a week.